codess-aus/DP-100/deploy.md

 You should not use pipeline_run.get_graph().
 The get_graph renders the graph of the pipeline run.
 It will not provide streaming logs while the pipeline is being executed.

 You should not use pipeline_run.get_steps().
 The get_steps method lists the generated step runs.
 The method provides a list of all the pipeline steps that have completed or have started running.

+You should include the init() and run(mini_batch) functions.
+You should use init() for any costly or common preparation for later inference.
+You should use run(mini_batch) to write code that would evaluate and append the outputs of the evaluation.

+You should not include the execute(mini_batch), load(), or evaluate(mini_batch) functions.
+They are not valid functions for an entry script.